eurekadevelopment/android_device_samsung_exynos7885/README.md

 # Device Trees for universal7885 unified
-The Samsung Galaxy A10, A20, A20e, A30, A40 are budget smartphones made by Samsung.
-They were announced and released in the year 2019.
+The Samsung Galaxy A10, A20, A20e, A30, A40 are budget smartphones.
+They were announced and released by Samsung in the year 2019.

 # Device List
 - Samsung Galaxy A10 (exynos7884)